digital-asset/daml/daml-lf/spec/daml-lf-1.rst

     ℝ (act₁ ⋅ tr ⋅ act₂)  =  'rollback' (act₁ ⋅ tr ⋅ act₂)

-Normalization of a transaction is then defined according to the following rules (where `ntr` ranges over normalized transactions):
+Normalization of a transaction is then defined according to the following rules, where `ntr` ranges over normalized transactions:

                               ┌───────────┐
   Transaction Normalization   │ tr ⇓ₜ ntr │